tenlevels/PakUI/README.md

    Format a fresh SD card using the FAT32 file system to ensure compatibility.

 2. **Extract & Install:**
-   Unzip the entire contents of the `install` folder and copy them directly onto your formatted SD card.
+   Unzip the entire contents of the release and copy them directly onto your formatted SD card.

 3. **Boot Up:**
    Insert the SD card into your TrimUI Brick or TrimUI Smart Pro, then power on your device and let the magic happen!